top of page

 Securing Our Border

-We have seen over 2 million illegal migrants flood across our border over the last few years due to the Biden Administration’s disastrous open border policies.
-So where the federal government fails to protect our nation from invasion, John Kuempel has answered the call.
-Not only did the House pass legislation designating Mexican drug cartels as foreign terrorists, John is also protecting our homeland by investing $5.1 billion to finish building the wall, closing entry point loopholes, and ensuring we have sufficient law enforcement, proper technology, and surveillance needed to capture every lawbreaker at our border.
+We have had over 6 million encounters at the southern border in the last three years due to the Biden Administration’s disastrous open border policies.
+Where the federal government fails to protect our nation from invasion, John Kuempel has answered the call.
+He is protecting our homeland by investing $5.1 billion (our largest investment in state history) to finish building the wall, closing entry point loopholes, and ensuring we have sufficient law enforcement, proper technology, and surveillance to capture every lawbreaker at our border.

-With U.S. Border Patrol morale at an all-time low, John cut through prohibitive government bureaucracy to grant them the ability to search, seize, and arrest individuals for state and federal offences in addition to expanding their powers to search, seize, and arrest outside of official ports of entry.
+With U.S. Border Patrol morale at an all-time low, John cut through prohibitive government bureaucracy to grant them the ability to search, seize, and arrest individuals for state and federal offenses including those outside official ports of entry.

-To further aid in the fight against illegal immigration, drug, and human trafficking, John passed legislation that allows fentanyl to be prosecuted as murder and legislation that severely increases prison sentences for human traffickers/smugglers.
-He also helped to create an interstate agreement that shares resources and intelligence with nearby states to finish the wall and stop the flow of criminals through our border.
+To further aid in the fight against illegal immigration, drug, and human trafficking, John passed legislation that allows fentanyl to be prosecuted as murder and legislation that severely increased prison sentences for human traffickers/smugglers.
+He also helped to create an interstate border security compact that shares intelligence and other information about illegal activity with nearby states to finish the wall and stop the flow of criminals through our border.
+And for those who have already suffered property damage due to illegal immigration, John made it a law for landowners to be paid up to $75,000 in compensation.

-John Kuempel is on the frontlines fighting for our sovereignty, and he will continue to do everything he can to close the gaps the Biden Administration has exploited.
+John Kuempel is on the frontlines fighting for our sovereignty.
+He will continue to do everything he can to close the gaps the Biden Administration has exploited.

 Banning the Radical, Woke Agenda